-International Students generally make up 10-15% of the NYU Wagner student population.
-With representation from over 33 countries, they bring an element of diversity that enriches the Wagner community and enhances the learning experience.
+International Students generally make nearly 20% of the NYU Wagner student population.
+With representation from over 41 countries, they bring an element of diversity that enriches the Wagner community and enhances the learning experience.

 International candidates are encouraged to apply early so that they will have enough time to arrange for a visa, which can be very time-consuming and involve detailed documentation and interviews.

 In order to be considered eligible for admission to any NYU Wagner academic programs, the international candidate must at least have a successfully received a U.S. bachelor’s equivalent degree.
-Bachelor’s degrees length and curriculum varies from country to country, so require our international applicants to seek out a third party international credentials evaluator to assess U.S. bachelor’s equivalency and to do a course-by-course evaluation to ensure that you are eligible prior to applying.
+Bachelor’s degrees length and curriculum varies from country to country, so we strongly encourage, but do not require, our international applicants to seek out a third party international credentials evaluator to assess U.S. bachelor’s equivalency and to do a course-by-course evaluation to ensure that you are eligible prior to applying.
 Please see below for a brief list of non-U.S. degrees that are equivalent to a U.S. bachelor’s degree:

 Official transcripts will be requested upon admission.
 If your institution does not issue transcripts as defined above, you must submit a letter, in a sealed envelope, from the institution stating its policy.
 If you cannot obtain transcripts directly from the institution and you possess an original transcript, you may submit copies which have been certified by an appropriate embassy or consulate in the institution's country.
 To ensure the validity of the institution's transcripts, you should follow these steps:

 - Submit your original transcripts to the embassy or consulate.

 - Ask the embassy or consulate to copy the transcript and stamp each page of the copy verifying its authenticity.

 - Ask the embassy or consulate to provide you with one sealed envelope containing the verified transcript.
 The back of the envelope should contain the embassy or consular officer signature to reflect the unaltered, true contents.